 In the area of document formats, also known as page description languages (PDL), RFC 1179 defines a fixed set with no capability for extension.
-Consequently, some new PDL's are not supported, and some of those that are supported are sufficiently unimportant now that they have not been registered for use with the Printer MIB[rfc1759] and IPP[ippmod] [ipp-pro], though they could be registered if desired.
-See the Printer MIB specification [rfc1759] and/or the IPP Model specification [ipp-mod] for instructions for registration of document-formats with IANA.
+Consequently, some new PDL's are not supported, and some of those that are supported are sufficiently unimportant now that they have not been registered for use with the Printer MIB [RFC1759] and IPP [RFC2566] [RFC2565], though they could be registered if desired.
+See the Printer MIB specification [RFC1759] and/or the IPP Model specification [RFC2566] for instructions for registration of document-formats with IANA.
 IANA lists the registered document-formats as "printer languages".